Jay Fai: Operations

 Jay Fai's restaurant occupies a shophouse on Maha Chai Road, in the neighbourhood known as Samran Rat or Pratu Phi in Bangkok's Phra Nakhon District.
 It is open-air and sparsely decorated, with green tiled walls and simple tables and stools for seating.
 Cooking takes place at the side of the shop, where the walls open onto a small alley, using two charcoal braziers.
-Jay Fai herself works six days a week as the restaurant's sole chef, wearing ski goggles while she cooks (the shop is closed on Sundays).
+Jay Fai herself works as the restaurant's sole chef, wearing ski goggles while she cooks.

 Jay Fai procures ingredients, especially seafood, directly from several sources, placing an emphasis on quality.
 This is reflected in her prices, which are much higher than regular street fare.
 One of her more famous dishes, for example, is a crab-meat omelette which costs upwards of 1,000 baht (over US$30).
 Other popular dishes include rat na and phat khi mao with seafood.

 Reception

 The restaurant has been famous among food enthusiasts for decades.
 In a 1999 review, Bangkok Post food critic Ung-aang Talay (Bob Halliday) described her as "one of those increasingly rare Mozarts of the noodle pan who can transform very ordinary, lunchtime-at-the-market dishes into masterpieces of local cuisine".
 Famous customers include Martha Stewart, who called Jay Fai "the best cook in Thailand".

 In December 2017, the Michelin Guide released its inaugural 2018 edition for Bangkok, in which the restaurant was awarded one star.
 It was the only street restaurant to be awarded a star, and joins a handful of others in Hong Kong and Singapore as a result of Michelin's efforts to diversify its coverage, previously limited to fine dining establishments.
 The award resulted in a surge of customers for Jay Fai, who had never heard of the guide before and had to be persuaded to attend the ceremony.
 Following the announcement, the restaurant became so busy that it had to implement a reservations system (something she previously refused to do), and one of Jay Fai's daughters had to leave her job in order to help full-time (in addition to another, who already worked at the restaurant).
 In 2021, Jay Fai also won the Asia's 50 Best Restaurants Icon Award.

 Jay Fai, who has never written down a recipe, has said that she does not intend to pass on the business, as she does not wish her children to pick up the hard work since it has earned enough.
+In 2024, she denied plans to retire and close the restaurant the following year.

-Jay Fai was featured on the Netflix TV series, Street Food (TV series), in the Bangkok, Thailand episode.
-Many of her famous dishes were introduced, such as Tom Yum Soup, Dry Tom Yum and Crab Meat Omelette.
+Jay Fai was featured on the Netflix TV series, Street Food, in the Bangkok, Thailand episode.
+Many of her famous dishes were introduced, such as tom yum soup, dry tom yum, and crab meat omelette.